 Depending on the type of wildlife you photograph, this is an area where your camera system plays an important role.
 When photographing a subject there’s no time to fumble with the tools in hand – the photographer, like an experienced car driver operates his machine fluently, almost without thinking.

-2. He’s passionate about his craft and wildlife.
+2. Is passionate about the craft and wildlife.

 Unless you’re passionate about wildlife you won’t go far.
 Why not?
 Because you need dedication.
 A wildlife photographer may spend many hours, days even years trying to get the right picture.
 Do you think I’m exaggerating?
 Let me tell you that some of the images that won the Wildlife Photographer of the Year Competition took some of those photographers years to perfect.

-3. His clothing and equipment doesn’t give away his position.
+3. Clothing and equipment doesn’t give away position.

 This rule may appear insignificant, but it isn’t.
 The color of clothing or any reflection coming from the photographer or equipment has frightened wildlife and brought an end to a session.

-4. Never causes stress to his subjects for the sake of a picture.
+4. Never causes stress to the subjects for the sake of a picture.

 It isn’t right to pursue or corner an animal to the point where this pressure will cause stress.
 This is unprofessional and evidence of an unfeeling, selfish individual.